+holds.
 The last assertion follows from Proposition \ref{M3.1.7}.
-The proof is complete. \end{proof} The following is in some sense a generalization of Proposition \ref{M3.1.7} (see also \cite[Theorem 3.7]{CN}). \begin{corollary} Let $\underline{x} = x_1, \ldots, x_d$ be a $dd$-sequence system of parameters of $M$.
+The proof is complete. \end{proof} The following is a generalization of Proposition \ref{M3.1.7} (see also \cite[Theorem 3.7]{CN}). \begin{corollary} Let $\underline{x} = x_1, \ldots, x_d$ be a $dd$-sequence system of parameters of $M$.
 Let $U_i(M)$, $0 \leq i \leq d-1$, be the Cohen-Macaulay deviated sequence of $M$.
 Then the difference